DBInstance

 has a different default KMS key for each Amazon Web Services Region.

-A KMS key is required for RDS Custom instances.
-For most RDS engines, if
+For Amazon RDS Custom, a KMS key is required for DB instances.
+For most RDS

-you leave this parameter empty while enabling StorageEncrypted, the engine
+engines, if you leave this parameter empty while enabling StorageEncrypted,

-uses the default KMS key.
-However, RDS Custom doesn’t use the default key
+the engine uses the default KMS key.
+However, RDS Custom doesn’t use the

 kmsKeyRef